c2FmZQ/tlsproxy/docs/QUIC.md

 TLS client authentication, IP address restrictions, user authentication (SSO) all work the same way as with regular TLS connections over TCP.

-Incoming QUIC connections can be used with all tlsproxy modes, except `tlspassthrough`.
+Incoming QUIC connections can be used with all TLSPROXY modes, except `TLSPASSTHROUGH`.

 TLSPROXY communicates with `mode: QUIC` backends using QUIC.
 All streams are forwarded to and from these backends.